healeycodes/healeycodes.com/README.md

 My home on the web!
 A collection of thoughts and software experiments.

 Issues/bug reports are very welcome.
-PRs are also welcome (but open an issue first).

 ## Features

 - Next.js hosted on Vercel
-- Write posts in plain Markdown and share with the world!
+- Markdown + images
-- RSS feed
+- RSS feed (links, not full content)
 - Simple design focused on content (responsive for desktop/mobile)
 - Code highlighting via `prism-react-renderer`
 - Newsletter CTA (powered by Buttondown)